Calde History, Family Crest & Coats of Arms

-Cornwall, a rugged coastal region in southwestern England.
+The proud Calde family originated in Cornwall, a rugged coastal region in southwestern England.
 In early times, people were known by only a single name.
 However, as the population grew and people traveled further afield, it became increasingly necessary to assume an additional name to differentiate between bearers of the same personal name.
 The manner in which hereditary surnames arose is interesting.
 Local surnames are derived from where the original bearer lived, was born, or held land.
-The Calde family originally lived in Cornwall.
+The Calde family originally lived in south west England.
 Their name, however, is derived from the Old English word coll, which means hill, and indicates that the original bearer lived near such a land form.

 Early Origins of the Calde family

 The surname Calde was first found in south west England.
 "Essentially south of England names, especially in the south - west, rarely occurring north of a line drawn west from the Wash.
 Cole is best distributed and has its principal homes in Devon and Wiltshire.
 Coles is most numerous in Somerset. "

 The first record of the name was found in the Domesday Book of 1086 which listed Cola and Cole.
 From this earliest record we look to Kent to find Cola filius Lanterii there c.
 1145 and a few years later, we find Robertus filius Cole listed in the Assize Rolls of Lincolnshire in 1206.
 Geoffrey, Richard Cole were both listed in 1148 in Winton, Hampshire and a few years later as Knights Templar in 1185.